-The Windermere 5 SE, nominal heat output 5.0kw.
+The Panther 5 SE, nominal heat output 4.9kw.
 Note: This is the nominal heat output not the maximum heat output.

-- The Windermere 5 SE uses room ventilation, this stove is not approved for direct outside air to stove ventilation, see section 3.1.4 - A multi fuel burning stove requires air for combustion and therefore you may need to install additional ventilation to the room.
+- A wood fuel burning stove requires air for combustion and therefore you may need to install additional ventilation to the room.
 An adequate air supply for ventilation & combustion is required to the room into which the stove is installed.
-As this stove is CE tested to 5.0kw nominal heat output a purpose provided air vent is not normally required, (England and Wales).
-However, in certain circumstances a purpose provided air vent may be required such as: insufficient natural ventilation, a flue draught stabiliser is fitted and date of building construction etc. - Refer to Current National laws, Building Regulations and any other Rules in Force to any other country or area outside of England for ventilation requirements. - We suggest that it is advantageous to provide an air supply into the room that the stove is installed. - When determining the ventilation requirements account will need to be made for any other combustion devices in the room. - Purpose provided air vents must be of the correct size, be non-closable and unrestricted, and must comply with Current National laws, Building Regulation & any other Rules in Force. - Installation of purpose provided air vents must be installed to comply with Current National laws, Building Regulation & any other Rules in Force. - Extractor fans or any other similar devices must not be installed in the room into which the stove is installed. - Air inlet vents should be positioned in the room at locations to avoid them becoming blocked.
+As this stove is CE tested to 4.9kw nominal heat output a purpose provided air vent is not normally required, (England and Wales).
+However, in certain circumstances a purpose provided air vent may be required such as: insufficient natural ventilation, a flue draught stabiliser is fitted and date of building construction etc. - Refer to Current National laws, Building Regulations and any other Rules in Force to any other country, Nation or area outside of England for ventilation requirements. - We suggest that it is advantageous to provide an air supply into the room that the stove is installed. - When determining the ventilation requirements account will need to be made for any other combustion devices in the room. - Purpose provided air vents must be of the correct size, be non-closable and unrestricted, and must comply with Current National laws, Building Regulation & any other Rules in Force. - Installation of purpose provided air vents must be installed to comply with Current National laws, Building Regulation & any other Rules in Force. - Extractor fans or any other similar devices must not be installed in the room into which the stove is installed. - Air inlet vents should be positioned in the room at locations to avoid them becoming blocked.
 If the air supply is inadequate the chimney draft may be too weak, with the possible result that the stove will not burn properly leading to a potentially dangerous situation.
-Smoke spillage may also occur especially during the refueling process. - If there is an extraction fan fitted in adjacent rooms where this appliance is fitted, additional air vents may be required to alleviate the possibility of spillage of products of combustion from the appliance/flue while the fan is in operation.
+Smoke spillage may also occur especially during the refueling process.

+- If there is an extraction fan fitted in adjacent rooms where this appliance is fitted, additional air vents may be required to alleviate the possibility of spillage of products of combustion from the appliance/flue while the fan is in operation.
 Refer to B.S.
 8303 Part 1.
 Where such an installation exists, a test for spillage must be made with the fan or fans and other appliances using air in operation at full rate, (i.e., extraction fans, tumble dryers) with interconnecting doors fully open. and all external doors and windows closed.
-If spillage occurs following the above operation, an additional air vent of sufficient size to prevent this occurrence must be installed. - This stove requires an adequate air supply in order for the stove to operate safely and efficiently.
+If spillage occurs following the above operation, an additional air vent of sufficient size to prevent this occurrence must be installed. - This stove requires an adequate air supply for the stove to operate safely and efficiently.
 The installer may have fitted a permanent air supply vent into the room in which the stove is installed to provide combustion and / or ventilation air.
 This air vent should not under any circumstances be shut off or sealed.

-3.6 Chimney Draft
+3.6 Chimney Draft conditions